mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When you run a business in the US as a corporation or an LLC, the most you can ever lose is the value of the business itself.

-If your business is worth $50k, and someone sues you for $1M, the worst that can happen is that they take your business.
+If your business is worth $100k, and someone sues you for $5M, the worst that can happen is that they take your business.
 They can't take your house, car, or first-born child &mdash; only the assets under the business itself.
 That's what "limited liability" means in limited liability company (LLC).

 It turns out that when you sell your business, you lose limited liability protection.
-If the purchase agreement doesn't place an upper limit on your liability to the buyer, the buyer can purchase your business and then later sue you for any amount, even if it exceeds what they paid for the acquisition.
+If the purchase agreement doesn't place an upper limit on your liability to the buyer, the buyer can purchase your business and then later sue you for any amount, even if it exceeds what they paid in the acquisition.

-The buyer's lawyer originally wanted my liability to be higher (TODO: look up initial offer).
-My lawyer pushed back and said that was unusual, and we wouldn't sign anything above the sale price.
-My lawyer suggested I push for a liability cap of 50% of the sale price, as that was more common for a deal of this size.
-I was exhausted and just wanted to get through it, so I was happy as long as the liability wasn't infinity.
+The buyer's lawyer originally wanted my liability to be uncapped.
+My lawyer pushed back and said I absolutely shouldn't sign anything that exposes me to liabilities above the sale price, and the buyer's lawyer eventually relented.

 ### Buyers have incentive to keep the seller happy

-One of my worries in the sale was that once I handed over all the accounts and domains to the seller, they'd lose incentive to cooperate with me.
+One of my fears was that after I handed over all of TinyPilot's accounts and domains to the seller, they'd lose incentive to cooperate with me.
 What if the buyer forgets to update the billing information on one of the accounts, and I get hit with a $2k credit card charge?
 What leverage would I have to make the buyer reimburse me?

 I trusted the buyer, but you also never know how people are going to behave when power shifts.

-It turns out that even if a buyer is devious and wants to exploit of the seller at any opportunity, the seller still holds the leverage of institutional knowledge.
+It turns out that even if a buyer wants to cheat, the seller still holds the leverage of institutional knowledge.
 The buyer doesn't want to screw over the seller for $2k only to realize a month later that they need the seller's help to access some critical account.
 So, there's a nice balance of power that keeps both sides on their best behavior.